 The London Borough of Newham will undertake one weekly collection of refuse and one weekly collection for recycling.
-Weekly food waste collections are also likely to be introduced over the coming years (see Section 1.2).
+Weekly food waste collections will be introduced by 31 March 2026 (see Section 1.2).
 Sufficient capacity for waste storage must be provided for each household to allow for extended gaps between collections owing to Bank Holidays, severe winter weather or other operational disruptions.

-The London Borough of Newham recommends that developers follow the guidance issued in document H6 of the Building Regulations with regards to waste storage capacity, so that a total of 0.25m3 (250 litres) is provided per dwelling.
+The London Borough of Newham recommends that developers follow the guidance issued in document H6 of the Building Regulations with regards to waste storage capacity.
+So that a total of 0.25m3 (250 litres) is provided per dwelling of which, 50% is allocated for recycling and 50% for refuse. and 10-litres per flat per week allocated to food waste.